 - To understand how UNHCR website and other communication efforts are performing – Cookies help to provide us with anonymous statistics that tell us about how many users visit our website, where they came from and how they interact with it.
 This information is very useful for us to be able to see which pages and content on UNHCR website is most popular so that we can modify it accordingly.
 Data gathered through cookies can also help us understand how our other activities, such as social media content and emails affect the use of UNHCR website.

-- To improve the relevance of UNHCR campaign messages displayed to you after you leave our website – Cookies can help us to ensure that you receive personalised advertising banners from advertising services when you browse other websites, based on the content you interacted with on UNHCR website.
+- To improve the relevance of UNHCR campaign and marketing messages displayed to you after you leave our website – Cookies can help us to ensure that you receive personalised advertising banners from advertising services when you browse other websites, based on the content you interacted with on UNHCR website.
 For example, cookies can tell us if you visit a web page about a particular humanitarian emergency, so that campaign messages about this particular emergency can be displayed to you when you visit another website.
 None of UNHCR commercial partners providing such services collect or use any personally identifiable information.

 Third party cookies

 Some of the cookies you may receive when visiting UNHCR website are not related to UNHCR.
 For example, if you visit sections of UNHCR website that contain embedded content such as YouTube video or a Twitter feed, or contain a plugin such as a Facebook like button, you may receive cookies delivered from these websites.
 As detailed above, we also use third-party cookies for targeted advertising services and for tracking our website awareness-raising and communications performance.